harel-coffee/CongIdentification-auto/README.md

 ``pip install --upgrade scikit-bio``

-If you are using condo:
+If you are using conda:

 ``conda update scikit-bio``